Scare Package: "Cold Open"

 Mike Myers is a stock, horror movie background character tasked with facilitating the horrible circumstances other unsuspecting horror characters find themselves in.
 He fiddles with a loose road sign arrow indicating the location of an insane asylum.
 The arrow spins in the wrong direction, causing a group of unsuspecting young people on their way to a camp, to instead drive to the insane asylum.

-Mike vents about his job to his friend Wendy, and in a series of flashbacks, we see Mike at work... planting satanic relics in an attic, fooling a house buying couple into buying a haunted house, and setting up a cursed doll.
+Mike vents about his job to his friend Wendy, and in a series of flashbacks, Mike is at work planting satanic relics in an attic, fooling a house buying couple into buying a haunted house, and setting up a cursed doll.
 Mike expresses a desire to be an actual character and not just a cold open.

 Mike cuts the power to a house where two women are babysitting on Halloween.
 Instead of leaving like he's supposed to, he sticks around.
 The women realize he's the one who cut the power so come up with a plan and invite him in.
 Hannah attacks Mike with his wire cutters, but slips and falls on some candy Mike dropped, impaling herself in the neck.
 Tess sneaks up behind Mike as he tries removing the cutters from Hannah's neck, and he accidentally stabs Tess with them.
 Mike puts on a white mask to keep from being sprayed in the face with blood from Tess' wound, then picks up her bloody knife.
 Wendy shows up as a cop and shoots Mike in the shoulder, believing he is a masked killer.